cturvey/stm32extldr/f7_w25q128/README.md

-Tentitive STM32F7 build for the Winbond W25Q128 and W25QL128 class devices
+Tentitive STM32F7 builds for the Winbond W25Q128 W25QL128 class devices

+Adding in some Keil .FLM to the experiment here

  sourcer32@gmail.com
  https://paypal.me/cliveone